ClapeyronThermo/Clapeyron.jl/docs/src/eos/empiric.md

 - Mixing volume and temperature
 - Departure model

 Pure Fluids are instantiated from CoolProp JSON files, via the [`SingleFluid`](@ref) struct.
 In theory, any pure fluid should be supported.
-Furthermore,there is support for using directly the fluids defined in the CoolProp library:
+Furthermore, there is support for using directly the fluids defined in the CoolProp library:
 ```
 julia> SingleFluid("Ethanol")
 ERROR: cannot found component file R113.
 Try loading the CoolProp library by loading it.